 Here I am doing a side by side comparison of the Dandelion and Poppy mattress.

 The top of the line, the Wildfern, features an organic coconut husk layer as well as an organic latex layer.
 This mattress sells for $325.
-It is also a dual sided mattress, with the more firm side for the infant and the more plush side for the toddler, which is the same feature that all three mattress offer.
+It is also a dual-sided mattress, with the more firm side for the infant and the more plush side for the toddler, which is the same feature that all three mattresses offer.
 The difference between the infant and toddler side is most obvious with this mattress, which is a good thing!